Besovets

 Besovets (Бесовец; Besouččua, Besoučču; Pesoutsa) is a rural locality (a village) in Prionezhsky District of the Republic of Karelia, Russia.
 Municipally, it is a part of the Shuyskoye Rural Settlement of Prionezhsky Municipal District.

 It is located in the vicinity of the capital of Karelia, Petrozavodsk, on the Shuya River.
 The Petrozavodsk–Suoyarvi highway passes through the village.

-Petrozavodsk airport is located in close proximity to the village.
+Petrozavodsk Airport is located near the village.

 History

 The village was founded in the 16th century.

 On June 20, 2011, RusAir Flight 9605 crashed near Besovets while on approach to Petrozavodsk Airport, killing forty-five and injuring seven people.

 Population

 In 2009 the village had a population of 120 people.